MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml.input/holdingroutedeventargs_holdingstate.md

 # Microsoft.UI.Xaml.Input.HoldingRoutedEventArgs.HoldingState

 ## -description
-Gets the underlying [HoldingState](/uwp/api/windows.ui.input.holdingstate) for the interaction
+Gets the underlying [HoldingState](../microsoft.ui.input/holdingstate.md) for the interaction.

 ## -property-value
 A value of the enumeration.